The Thomas Pages homepage

 The disciplinary instruction of Paul concerning the fallen believer "...not even to eat with such a one" has even been used to this effect, as though the word "eat" made it a reference to Holy Communion.
 But, this is simply not true!

-The context makes a plain reference to social relationships.
-It is the social relationship, typically expressed as eating together, that must be severed with those that refuse to turn away from their continuing sin; in this case it is sin that is offensive even to an ungodly world.
+context makes a plain reference to social relationships.
+It is the social relationship, typically expressed as eating together, that must be severed with those that refuse to turn away from their continuing sin; in this case it is in regard to sin that is offensive even to an ungodly world.

 This discipline should not even reach the issue of participation in the most sacred celebration.
-It has reference to a discipline that stops all personal association between the unrepentant believer and the believers (as individuals), with regard to behaviour which the world would regard as ungodly.
-Holy Communion can, therefore, not even be within view.
+It has reference to a discipline that stops all personal social association between the unrepentant believer and the believers (as individuals), with regard to a behaviour which the world would regard as ungodly.
+Holy Communion is therefore not even be within view.

 Therefore, concerning whether a person is really qualified to have part in this holy act, the Bible makes it clear that –